-When threats lurk in the shadows of cyberspace, safeguarding sensitive data and digital assets has become paramount for businesses of all sizes.
-As cyberattacks continue to evolve in sophistication and frequency, simply implementing technological solutions is no longer sufficient.
-Instead, fostering a robust cybersecurity culture within organisations has emerged as a crucial defence mechanism against cyber threats.
+As cyberattacks continue to evolve in sophistication and frequency, simply implementing solutions is no longer sufficient.
+Instead, fostering a cybersecurity culture within organisations has emerged as a crucial defence mechanism against cyber threats.

-In this article, we delve into the nuances of integrating cybersecurity into company culture, exploring its significance, components, and strategies for implementing a strong cybersecurity culture.
+In this article, we delve into the nuances of integrating cybersecurity into company culture, exploring its significance, components, and strategies.

 What is a cybersecurity culture?